Tite (football manager): Early life

-Club career
+Playing career

-Tite began his playing career in 1978 for Caxias.
-In 1984 he played for Esportivo de Bento Gonçalves.
-In 1985 he played for Portuguesa.
-From 1986 until 1988 he played for Guarani, in which he achieved the greatest honors as a player in his career, being part of the squad that finished as runners-up in the 1986 Campeonato Brasileiro Série A, the 1987 Copa União and the 1988 São Paulo State Championship.
-His career, however, was ended prematurely at age 27 due to successive knee injuries, which caused him to lose mobility in one of the knees.
+After joining the youth sides of Caxias in 1978, Tite quickly started to feature for the under-20 side, and made his senior debut on 19 September 1979, in a 0–0 home draw against rivals Juventude.
+He would later establish himself as a regular starter for the side, and was transferred to Esportivo de Bento Gonçalves in 1983.

+In 1984, Tite agreed to a six-month loan deal with Portuguesa, newly-promoted to the Série A. There, he would score on a regular basis, netting six goals in just 22 appearances, but was not bought outright after a change of presidency at the club.

+After not having his rights purchased by Lusa, Tite would move to Guarani also in 1984, but suffered a serious knee injury in his second match at the club, being sidelined for the remainder of the year.
+Back to action in 1985, he again suffered another knee injury and only managed to feature regularly in 1986.
+Marred by injuries and after undergoing seven surgeries, his period at the club ended in 1988, with just 40 matches and one goal.

-After leaving Guarani, Tite opened a sports shop in Bento Gonçalves, but was invited to play for Guarany de Garibaldi in the 1990 Campeonato Gaúcho Segunda Divisão; knowing his physical limitations, he accepted the offer but also became the club's fitness coach, to help them reduce costs.
+In 1989, Tite returned to Esportivo in an attempt to overcome his injuries.
+However, he suffered another knee injury at the club, and had another lengthy recovery.
+After leaving Esportivo, Tite opened a sports shop in Bento Gonçalves, but was invited to play for Guarany de Garibaldi in the 1990 Campeonato Gaúcho Segunda Divisão; knowing his physical limitations, he accepted the offer but also became the club's fitness coach, to help them reduce costs.

 Coaching career

 Early career

 Midway through the 1990 Segundona, Guarany's manager Celso Freitas left the club, and Tite was appointed manager on his place.
 In 1991, after narrowly missing out promotion with Guarany, he was named in charge of Caxias, but left the club in 1992.

 Tite joined Veranópolis in 1992, shortly after leaving Caxias, and led the side to a title in the 1993 Campeonato Gaúcho Segunda Divisão.
 On 3 January 1996, he was presented as manager of Ypiranga de Erechim, but was dismissed on 22 April after eleven matches.

 Tite was in charge of Juventude for a brief period during the 1997 season, but was sacked during the year's Campeonato Gaúcho and replaced by Gílson Nunes.
 In 1998, he had short stints at Caxias and Veranópolis, and also worked as a sports commentator in the Rádio Gaúcha.